kubernetes/website/docs/reference/api-overview.md

 *  The named groups are at REST path `/apis/$GROUP_NAME/$VERSION`, and use `apiVersion: $GROUP_NAME/$VERSION` (for example, `apiVersion: batch/v1`).
 You can find the full list of supported API groups in [Kubernetes API reference](/docs/reference/).

-The two paths that support to extend the API with [custom resources](/docs/concepts/api-extension/custom-resources/) are:
+The two paths that support extending the API with [custom resources](/docs/concepts/api-extension/custom-resources/) are:

  - [CustomResourceDefinition](/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/)
    for basic CRUD needs.